 Deed-in-lieu of foreclosure

-If the other paths are not viable, a deed-in-lieu, where you voluntarily give the property back to the lender in exchange for the lender agreeing not to foreclose, can sometimes be a final option before foreclosure.
-Lender has to accept.
+If the other paths are not viable, a deed-in-lieu, in which you voluntarily give the property back to the lender in exchange for the lender agreeing not to foreclose, can sometimes be the final option before foreclosure.
+The lender has to accept.
 Not all do.
 Generally has less credit impact than foreclosure but more than short sale.

 The general rule: start as early as possible.
 The window between Stage 1 and Stage 4 typically allows time for at least one of these paths if you start working on it.
 Once a foreclosure sale date is scheduled, the window is much shorter, but options often still exist.